gitlabhq/terraform-provider-gitlab/docs/resources/project_membership.md

----
-page_title: "GitLab: gitlab_project_membership"
-description: |-
-  Adds a user to a project as a member
----

 # gitlab\_project_membership

 This resource allows you to add a current user to an existing project with a set access level.